veerrajukakarla434/2025_Java_Lead_Full_Stack_Interview_Questions_Pilot_Project/2025-Java Lead Typical IQ & Answers/A-Lead Typical IQ & Answers/Part0099-General-Lead-Interview-Questions.md

 # Main OR Important Lead Interview Quetions and Answers

 ### 1) what is rebalancing in kafka how heart beat works in consumer ?
-### 2) In springboot application is having application.properties and application.yml file which one will be consider ? and why ?
+### 2) In springboot application is having application.properties and application.yml file which one will be consider ? and why ? and how to know which one os taken first ?